Will3am13/Robot_Vision_System/Final_Paper.md

 These various concepts were then expounded on as a Concept Fan as shown in Figure 1.

-### Decision Making Methodology
+### Decision-Making Methodology

-After exploring many alreanatives to develop the system we developed a systematic approach to identify optimal components for a robotic vision system that fulfills customer requirements for safety, real-time performance, cost-effectiveness, accurate object localization, and precise robotic manipulation.
+After exploring many alreanatives to develop the system, we developed a systematic approach to identify optimal components for a robotic vision system that fulfills customer requirements for safety, real-time performance, cost-effectiveness, accurate object localization, and precise robotic manipulation.
 Using structured decision matrices, we evaluated various technologies against weighted criteria derived directly from these requirements.

 #### Initial Concept Generation